tcarlile/eBird-Targets/README.md

 ## Details
 List of things that might be worth mentioning
 - password stuff
+- Hotspot order These should be ordered in the order in which you would like them to app
 - Parses anything that shows up on your eBird Lofe List, so both "Native & Naturalized" & "Exotic: Provisional" species will be listed in the output.